You’re here so that means you’re considering a lean approach to develop your MVP. That’s a great first step.

 How Long Does it Take to Build an MVP?

-The time it takes to build an MVP can vary depending on the industry you’re tackling and the features you need to prove your assumptions.
-That being said you can expect to launch your MVP around three to four months after development begins.
+That being said, the time it takes to build an MVP can vary depending on the industry you’re tackling and the features you need to prove your assumptions.

 What Comes After an MVP?